-Discipline: Visual Arts Artistic Process: Connecting Anchor Standard 11: Relate artistic ideas and context to deepen understanding. works with societal, cultural, and historical Process Component: Relate Enduring Understanding: People develop ide history through their interactions with and analy 3 Essential Question : How does art help us und places, and cultures?
-How is art used to impac preserve aspects of life? • • 4 th 5 th VA:Cn11.1.4 VA:Cn11.1.5 Through observation, infer information about time, place, and culture in which a work of art was created.
-Identify how art is used to inform or change beliefs, values, or behaviors of an individual or society.
+Discipline: Visual Arts Artistic Process: Connecting Anchor Standard 11: Relate artistic ideas and works with societal, cultural, and historical context to deepen understanding.
+Process Component: Relate Enduring Understanding : People develop ideas and understandings of society, culture, and history through their interactions with and analysis of art.
+Essential Question : How does art help us understand the lives of people of different times, places, and cultures?
+How is art used to impact the views of a society?
+How does art preserve aspects of life?
+4 th 5 th VA:Cn11.1.4 VA:Cn11.1.5 Through observation, infer information about time, place, and culture in which a work of art was created.